alecmcclean/alecmcclean.github.io/index.md

 I completed my undergraduate education at Swarthmore College, where I earned a Bachelor's degree in Mathematics and Economics in 2016.
 Before starting my PhD, I worked for three years as a Research Analyst and later as a Senior Research Analyst at the Brattle Group.
 There, I helped analyze data and build statistical models for legal, regulatory, and policy issues.
 In particular, I learned a huge amount from [Charlie Gibbons](https://gibbons.bio/), who inspired me to pursue a career in econometrics/statistics/ML.

+Time permitting, I also help the [Tech & Society lab](https://www.anxiousgeneration.com/research) team assess the evidence of the causal effects of social media use on mental health.

 ---
 ## Connect